DevertNet/bitcoin-predict-backend/README.md

 I had my idea for the project before a few years.
 My idea was that you can predict the Bitcoin price with the help of news.
 The thesis was: if there is a lot of positive news, then the price will rise in the next few days.
 If there is more negative news, then it sings.
 Since ChatGPT is a tool that can be used to rate text very well, I have now implemented it.
 Due to other things, I lost sight of that a bit.
 But after a researcher confirmed the whole thing for shares a few days ago, I was fired up again.

-# License

-If you make money with this method.
-It would be great if you gave me some of your profit.
-I have not been able to use the method successfully so far.
-I assume no responsibility for anything.

-# Requirements

-## Tech

-- PHP 8.1
-- MariaDB 10.4 (MySQL is not working because of the error `SQLSTATE[42000]: Syntax error or access violation: 1170 BLOB/TEXT column 'url' used in key specification without a key length`)

-## APIs

-- TheNewsApi Subscription (19$ per month)
-- OpenAi Account with billing details (around 19$ / 50k news)
-- Simlarweb Account (Free Version)

-The analyses of 3,5 month costs around 40 dollar.
-First i used the Mediastack API to fetch news.
-But the rate limit is to low and the quality of TheNewsApi is better.

-# Install

-I have only brought the whole project so far that it runs locally.
-If you want to install it on a server, further steps may be necessary.

-1. `composer install`
-2. Update `.env` file
-3. `bin/console doctrine:database:create`
-4. `bin/console doctrine:schema:create`
-5. `bin/console doctrine:migrations:migrate`
-6. See Usage
-7. Install https://github.com/DevertNet/bitcoin-predict-frontend to see results in a graph

-Webserver should use `/public` as doc root.
-But you can use ddev (config included) or maybe `bin/console server:start` to launch that thing for the frontend.

-# Usage

-Fetch news into database.
-News will be fetched per day.
-Every API Request to the news api will be cached in the database.
-But not the actual day.
-So this command can safely fired multiple times without run in api limitations.
-Today:
-`./bin/console app:fetch-news`
-Specific range:
-`./bin/console app:fetch-news 2023-04-01 2023-01-01`

-Update the csv with domain popularity infos.
-This should be used after `app:fetch-news`.
-The command will put all domains from the fetched news in a csv and also fetch the simlarweb Global Rank.
-The simlarweb API will be only called once per domain.
-So you can safly fired multiple times.
-`./bin/console app:update-popularity-csv`

-Then rate the news for a given method.
-Several processes can be executed in parallel, as a random news item is always evaluated.
-Currently, the news that have not yet been rated are drawn randomly from the database as a list.
-However, this list is only drawn at the beginning and does not update itself.
-Therefore, the instances should be restarted regularly so that the lists are refreshed and if there are less than 1000 remainig news, only one instance should run.
-`./bin/console app:predict-rating-v1`
-`./bin/console app:predict-rating-v2`

 # Rating Method for PredictRatingV2

 ## Method